Pacific County, Washington

 Pacific County is a county in the U.S. state of Washington.
 As of the 2020 census, the population was 23,365.
 Its county seat is South Bend, and its largest city is Raymond.
 The county was formed by the government of Oregon Territory in February 1851 and is named for the Pacific Ocean.

 Pacific County is centered on Willapa Bay, a region that provides twenty-five percent of the United States oyster harvest, although forestry, fishing, and tourism are also significant elements of the county's economy.

 History

 The area that is now Pacific County was part of Oregon Territory in the first part of the nineteenth century.
 On December 19, 1845, the Provisional Government of Oregon created two counties (Vancouver and Clark) in its northern portion (which is now the state of Washington).
 In 1849, the name of Vancouver County was changed to Lewis County, and on February 4, 1851, a portion of Lewis County was partitioned off to become Pacific County.
 The county's boundaries have not changed since its creation.
-The unincorporated community of Oysterville, established in 1852, was the first county seat.
+Pacific City was the first county seat, when it was annexed by the US military, the county seat was transferred to Chinookville.
+The unincorporated community of Oysterville, established in 1852, was the third county seat.
 The county records were stolen from Oysterville and ferried across Willapa Harbor by residents of South Bend, resulting in that town becoming the new county seat in 1893.